-Once you’ve added all of the information to your form and double-checked to make sure that the information is accurate, it’s time to file the Texas Certificate of Formation form for your LLC.
+Once you’ve completed your form and double-checked to make sure that the information is accurate, it’s time to file the Texas Certificate of Formation form for your LLC.

 You can sign and file a Certificate of Formation form yourself, but like most things listed on this form, this information will be registered with the Secretary of State and listed on the public record.
 If you use an LLC formation service then they will sign and file the form on your behalf so that your personal information remains safe.